 Michael J. Cataldo

-Mr. Cataldo is a member of the Tax and Tax Controversy practices at Pillsbury Winthrop Shaw Pittman, and serves as the firm's lead tax associate.
-Mr. Cataldo represents a variety of corporate and individual clients in state and local tax controversies, from audit and settlement, through administrative appeals and litigation.
+Mr. Cataldo is a counsel in the law firm's Tax pratice and is located in Pillsbury's San Francisco office.
+He represents a variety of corporate and individual clients in state and local tax controversies, from audit and settlement, through administrative appeals and litigation.
 He focuses primarily on state and local income, franchise, and gross receipts taxes, and advises clients on state tax issues such as constitutional restrictions to state taxation, nexus, apportionment, business/non-business income, penalties, and unitary combined reporting.
 Mr. Cataldo practices before the California Franchise Tax Board and the State Board of Equalization, and regularly represents multi-national clients in tax disputes with other states and local jurisdictions.
 Mr. Cataldo has negotiated voluntary disclosure agreements and secured private letter rulings with California and many other states and local jurisdictions.

 Mr. Cataldo also provides federal and state income tax advice to nonprofit and tax-exempt organizations, including educational, civic, charitable and political organizations.
 He advises tax-exempt clients on formation, compliance, ruling requests, audits, voluntary disclosure, and settlement.